 queries in its scope will also be closed.
 Returns

-for success and SP_ERROR
+SP_SUCCESS for success and SP_ERROR for invalid usage:

 int SP_close_query(SP_qid query)